 Steven Michael Tipton

-In addition to teaching sociology of religion, morality, and culture at Candler since 1979, Dr. Steven M. Tipton teaches related courses in the Department of Sociology.
+In addition to teaching sociology of religion, morality, and culture at Candler since 1979, Dr. Steven M. Tipton taught related courses in the Department of Sociology.
 A Senior Fellow at Emory University’s Center for the Study of Law and Religion, he directed Emory’s Graduate Division of Religion from 1998 to 2003.

 Tipton’s research explores the moral dimensions of American religion, culture, and public institutions in terms that couple interpretive sociology with comparative ethics to shed light on how persons situated in social space and historical time make multi-vocal moral sense of their lives within communities of shared practice and discourse.